Book cover

 This class has two important features:

-Finally, we proceed to the actual decorators.
-They must be subclasses of ChannelDecorator, as shown in the following code, which implements a decorator responsible for compressing and decompressing the messages passing through the channel:
+Now, let’s examine the actual decorators.
+These classes must be subclasses of ChannelDecorator, as shown in the following code, which implements a decorator responsible for compressing and decompressing the messages passing through the channel:

 class ZipChannel extends ChannelDecorator {